Invariant manifolds and stability for rough differential equations: Rough differential equations

 So, if we start with $\tau_0=0$ and recursively apply on \eqref{BVVVCCZZS},

-From \eqref{sup_norm} and \eqref{CFCF}, we can see $N(\epsilon,\mathbf{X},z_0)$ has a polynomial growth in the terms of $\Vert\mathbf{X}\Vert_{\gamma,[0,T]}$ and $\Vert z_0\Vert$.
-Therefore, our claim follows from \eqref{sup_norm} and \eqref{M<OO}. \end{proof} The following result gives us a priori bound for the linearized equation.
-This bound is important when we want to apply the multiplicative ergodic theorem. \begin{proposition} Assume there exists an increasing polynomial $P_1$ such that
+From \eqref{sup_norm} and \eqref{CFCF}, we can observe that \( N(\epsilon, \mathbf{X}, z_0) \) exhibits polynomial growth in terms of \( \Vert \mathbf{X} \Vert_{\gamma, [0,T]} \) and \( \Vert z_0 \Vert \).
+Therefore, our claim follows from \eqref{sup_norm} and \eqref{M<OO}. \end{proof} In the previous proposition, we obtained an a priori bound for the solution map in the \( \mathcal{D}^{\gamma}_{\mathbf{X}} \)-norm, which was shown to be polynomial in both the norm of the initial value and \( \Vert \mathbf{X} \Vert_{\gamma,[0,T]} \).
+As we will see in the following result, this estimate is crucial: it enables us to establish an a priori bound for the linearized equation.
+Such a bound is essential for the application of the multiplicative ergodic theorem. \begin{proposition} Let there exist an increasing polynomial \( P_1 \) such that